Community Organizations in Jakarta

 British women's social organization.

 Association for Dutch-speaking people in Indonesia.
-Throughout the year the club organizes various events such as pup nights, exhibitions, presentations, sporting events and coordinates information for Dutch expatriates in Jakarta.
+Throughout the year the club organizes various events such as pub nights, an annual grand ball, exhibitions, presentations, sporting events and coordinates information for Dutch expatriates in Jakarta.

 Organization of US Democrats